ashokdhinda/Gemini_clone/README.md

 The Gemini AI Clone is a frontend-only project built with React that interacts with AI to provide real-time conversations.
 The app is lightweight, fast, and ideal for demonstrating how AI can be integrated into web applications using just frontend tools.

 </ul>

+## ✨ Features

+## 🎯 AI-powered Chat: Real-time, dynamic responses powered by AI.

+### 📱 Responsive Design: Built with responsive design principles for a smooth experience on all devices.

+### 🛠️ Customizable AI: Easily adjust AI interaction patterns by modifying the frontend code.